Jeremy Slate: Film and TV career

 Slate played Hank in the NBC comedy Accidental Family in 1967–1968.

 From 1979 to 1987, Slate portrayed Chuck Wilson on the ABC daytime soap opera One Life to Live.
 For a short time, from April to October 1985, while Slate was not on One Life to Live, he portrayed the character of Locke Walls on the CBS daytime drama (soap opera) Guiding Light.
 Slate performed in nine episodes of CBS's long-running Western series Gunsmoke, including in the role of a likable but doomed cowboy in the 1962 episode "The Gallows" written by John Meston.
 He also guest-starred three times on The Alfred Hitchcock Hour on CBS and then NBC, on CBS's Mission: Impossible and The New Adventures of Wonder Woman, ABC's Bewitched, then NBC's My Name Is Earl.

 Slate's acting career included major roles in four outlaw biker films in the late 1960s: The Born Losers (1967), The Mini-Skirt Mob (1968), Hell's Belles (1969) and Hell's Angels '69.
 As the leader of the Born Losers Motorcycle Club in The Born Losers, Slate played a ruthless yet likable character who took on Billy Jack.
 In Hell's Angels '69 (for which he wrote the screen story) Slate played a man who used the Hells Angels as unwitting dupes in a plan to rob a casino in Las Vegas; several real-life members of the Hell's Angels — including Angels president Ralph "Sonny" Barger, Terry the Tramp and Magoo — had significant speaking roles in the film.
 Slate broke his leg during filming and never rode a motorcycle again.
-He also played a role in the western The Sons of Katie Elder starring John Wayne (1965).
+He also played a notable role as a Deputy Sheriff in the western The Sons of Katie Elder starring John Wayne (1965).

 Songwriting career

 Slate was an accomplished country-and-western songwriter and BMI member.
-He wrote the lyrics to Tex Ritter's top ten song "Just Beyond the Moon" and co-wrote with Greg R. Connor the lyrics for "Every Time I Itch (I Wind Up Scratchin' You)" recorded by Glen Campbell on Capitol Records.
+He wrote the lyrics to Tex Ritter's top twenty song "Just Beyond the Moon" and wrote the lyrics for "Every Time I Itch (I Wind Up Scratchin' You)" recorded by Glen Campbell on Capitol Records.
 Slate and Campbell had starred together in the 1969 movie, True Grit.